We’ve been talking a lot about the importance of online reviews

 Your employees are the front line of your business.
 They are the face of your company and are in touch with the day to day interactions with your customers.
-That’s why it’s crucial that they are a part of your review building strategy
+That’s why it’s crucial that they are a part of your business review building strategy

 .
 Get them involved and see your reviews grow!

-Here are 5 tips to empower your employees to ask for reviews
+Here are 5 tips to empower your employees to ask for online reviews

 1. Offer an incentive